An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Quantum trajectories and quantum master equation

 As discussed in the previous chapter, a measurement on an initial state $\hat{\rho}_0$ with the outcome $b$ changes the state as in Eq.~\eqref{change}, where $\ml{E}_b$ is given in the Kraus representation by Eq.~\eqref{cpik}.
 Averaging $\ml{E}_b[\hat{\rho}_0]$ over all possible measurement outcomes leads to the CPTP map \aln{ \hat{\rho}_1 =\sum_b\ml{E}_b[\hat{\rho}_0]=\ml{E}[\hat{\rho}_0]. }

 We now consider repeating the above process.
-Assuming that the measurement on the meter is the same at each step, i.e., if the outcome at $s$th measurement is given by $b_s=0,\dots, B\in\mbb{N}$ with $s=1,2,\ldots$, a quantum trajectory is described by an infinite sequence of measurement outcomes
+Assuming that the measurement on the meter is the same at each step, i.e., if all the CP-instruments $\{\ml{E}_{b_s}\}_{b_s=1}^B$ are the same at $s$th measurement with the same set of outcomes given by $b_s=0,\dots, B\in\mbb{N}$ with $s=1,2,\ldots$\footnote{Alternatively, we could consider a correlated type of measurements.
+For example, we could consider a feedback operation, where the set $\{\ml{E}_{b_s}\}_{b_s}$ depends on the previous measurement outcomes $b_{s'}$ with $s'<s$.
+While such feedback operations can cause interesting dynamics, we do not discuss them in this review paper (also see the last paragraph in Chapter~\ref{sec:conclusion}).}, a quantum trajectory is described by an infinite sequence of measurement outcomes

 See Fig.~\ref{fig1}(b) for the pure-state case.
 If we assume the Kraus representation given in Eq.~\eqref{krauspure}\footnote{ In the following, we consider the case where the initial state of the meter is pure and thus the summation over $a$ is not necessary. }, we find that a state after $n$ measurements reads \aln{ \hat{\rho}_{\bm{b};n}=\frac{\ml{E}_{b_n}\circ\cdots \circ\ml{E}_{b_1}[\hat{\rho}_0]}{p_{\bm{b};n}}=\frac{\hat{\mathsf{M}}_{\bm{b};n}\hat{\rho}_0\hat{\mathsf{M}}_{\bm{b};n}^\dagger}{p_{\bm{b};n}}. } Here, $\hat{\mathsf{M}}_{\bm{b};n}$ is the product of Kraus operators